GR0UP ACTIVITIES (Alphabetical)

 Please see the Newsletter for more contact and group leaders details.

 1st Wednesday in the leader’s home at 2.00pm.
-Nina Woolrych.
+Group Leader - Nina Woolrych.

 * * * * * * * *

-We normally meet on the 4th Wednesday of each month at 10.00am at members’ homes, usually mine.
+We normally meet on the 4th Wednesday of each month at 10.00 am at members’ homes, usually mine.
 We read a variety of plays, mostly in a light-hearted mood.
-We travel through theatrical time reading classics from the 19th, 20th and 21st centuries.
-Our latest venture was ‘Arms and the Man’ by Bernard Shaw – a witty and thought provoking look at love and war in the late 19th century.
+We travel through theatrical time reading classics and other plays from the 19th, 20th and 21st centuries.

 Founded in 1996, initially to promote an appreciation of modern novels, the group has since expanded its interest to include all literary novels, now even dipping into the classics.